 REMEMBER: your goal is to get employed in the most efficient manner.

 By the end of the 5 months you should have the below requirements completed:

 3. Start pushing your little projects to GitHub.
 Employers will look at your GitHub profile and how active you are on there.
 Try to make commits 5 times a week on your personal projects.
-Also, try reading through this and contributing to some open source projects like freeCodeCamp or zerotomastery Open Source (we set up the projects here so that you can participate no matter what your level, or when you join.
-You can read the get started guide here).
+Also, try reading through this article and contributing to some open-source projects like freeCodeCamp or zerotomastery Open Source (we set up the projects here so that you can participate no matter what your level, or when you join.
+You can read the getting started guide here).

 4. Learn to google and use StackOverflow when you have problems.
-99% of problems you will encounter when you start out can be found online.
-Or join a local Discord of Slack server for developers and ask questions when you are stuck.
-If not, pick one from here and talk to other developers.
+99% of the problems you will encounter when you start out can be found online.
+Or join a Discord or Slack server for developers and ask questions when you are stuck.
+You can pick one from this slack group list and talk to other developers.
 The key is to figure out how to solve your own problems and not always follow a tutorial and watch somebody else answer your questions.

 5. Become comfortable using a command line to do things.
 Always have it open when practicing and try using it instead of the GUI (graphical user interface).

 9. Start applying to recruitment agencies early.
 We are going to use them as practice.
-Most of these have practice interviews with professional coders so they can rank your skill, but you can use these to practice programming question, and ask these experts any questions you want!
+Most of these have practice interviews with professional coders so they can rank your skill.
+You are going to leverage these to practice programming questions and ask these experts any questions you want, for free!